mhurk/marathon/README.md

 - Uses start waves, total number of runners equally distributed over waves.
 - Normal distribution or gamma distribution is okay to use, based on the 2017 marathon data. (see [distribution_identification.md](https://github.com/mhurk/marathon/blob/main/distribution_identification.md))
 - Assumes pace distribution is the same for all start waves and distances.
 This is not fully correct, faster runners will start mainly in earlier waves.
 - Assumes all runners starts simultaneously, per wave.
+Number of runners distributed evenly over waves.
 - Assumes constant pace during the entire race.
 - Generate animation of distribution over runners over the course (moving histogram)
 - Show number of runners crossing the finish line as function of time.
 - Animated heatmap of runners on the course (I think this is really cool!)
-- Combine half and full marathon (seperate graphs with match x-asis and a combined graph.
-Depending on course overlap).
+- Combine half and full marathon
-    - Courses meet at around 39.25 km for full and 18.35 for the half marathon.
     - For ASML Marathon Eindhoven 2024:
     - Half marathon has 5 start waves at 11:30, 11:45, 12:00, 12:15 en 12:30 (total 17500 runners).
-Expected around 250 per minute.
-Modelleing can be either 1 big wave with 250/minute or 5 waves with 3500 runners each.
-      - Full marathon has 1 start wave which lasts around 10 minutes, starting at 10:00 (10:00 - 10:10), 6000 runners.
+    - Full marathon has 1 start wave which lasts around 10 minutes, starting at 10:00 (10:00 - 10:10), 6000 runners. (modelled as 10 waves with 1 minute interval)
-- [ ] Overlapping sections in heatmap don't show up brighter.
-That could be improved.
-Currently there is no interaction between the two heatmaps, just plotted together on the map.
-- [ ] Wave starts not on one moment but n per second (probably does not matter a lot, central limit theorem?).
-- [x] Add 2023 for comparison / sanity check
-- [x] Correct number of runners per wave -> distributed evenly.
-- [x] Add growth rate and FWHM to identify maximum and the peak period.
-- [ ] _Minor improvement_: Correct pace distribution over time (currently assumes constant pace).
-Based on old data?
-There is a list of all times with pace per segment of a few km.
+- Added event with start times as in previous editions of this even (full at 10:00, half at 14:00).
+Compared effect of both schedules on number of finishers over time

 I estimate the number of finishers at **around 260 per minute** during the hour after 200 minutes from the start of the full marathon.
 So for a start at 10:00 this translate to 260 runners per minute from 13:20 - 14:20.